 In the private-fund space, prime brokers typically provide a subset of these services—but the business model revolves around the broker charging for that service as part of a spread.
 Because custody is bundled into that spread, some managers aren’t accustomed to thinking of custody among the costs of doing business.

-In the context of funds registered under the 1940 Act, custody services may be based around transactional volume.
-The custodian is compensated for processing those transactions (and the operational risk created by doing so) while also holding the fund’s assets in safekeeping.
+In the context of funds registered under the ’40 Act, custody services may be based around transactional volume.
+The custodian processes those transactions (and assumes the operational risk), while also holding the fund’s assets in safekeeping.

 In this case, a custodian takes on significant operational risk because of the high volume of transactions processed daily.
 Errors in mutual fund trading, corporate action, trade settlement, foreign exchange (FX), and cash processing are potential causes of material losses for a custodian.
 Understanding these risks along with proper controls (procedure, technology) can help mitigate these errors.